gustavnogood/OP-Praktik/README.md

 ### Conclusion
 The SOLID principles provide valuable guidelines for designing maintainable and extensible software systems.
 By applying these principles, developers can create code that is easier to understand, test, and maintain.

+# Books to read

+## DDD
+Easy:
+*Domain-Driven Design quickly
+* Patterns, Principles and Practices of Domain-Driven Design by Wrox
+Deeper:
+*Domain-driven Design: Tackling Compleqity by Addison-Wesley